maatthc/nvchad-config/mappings.md

 Open file under cursor: gf
 Redo: Ctrl + r

+## Characters
+Go to next character occurrence: f + 2chars / Previous: F + 2chars

+## Words
+Go to next word: w/W
+Go to previous word: b/B
+Go to end of word: e/E
+Go to end of previous word: ge
+Delete the rest of the word: dw
+Change the rest of the word: cw
+Replace word inside: ciw
+Replace to the end of word: ce

+## Lines
+Go to the beginning of the line: 0
+Go to the first character of the line: _
+Go to the beginning of the previous line: -
+Go to the end of the line: $
+Add new line : o/O
+Delete line: dd
+Delete until the end of the line: D
+Delete line and enter normal mode: S
+Delete line and enter insert mode: cc
+Change line: cc

 ## Buffers
 New empty buffer: Leader + b
 Close buffer: Leader + x